intel/kubevirt-gfx-sriov/README.md

 * Configuration to enable Graphics SR-IOV support on host:
    * [12th Generation Intel Core **embedded** processors](https://cdrdv2.intel.com/v1/dl/getContent/680834)

+     *Note: Save the kernel debian package files that were built by completing section "3.0: Host OS Kernel Build Steps" of the **Alder-Lake-MultiOS-With-GFX-SR-IOV-Virtualization-On-Ubuntu-User-Guide.pdf** into a folder and create an archive file.
+We will use this archive file in the prepration  step for setting up Ubuntu VM at <a href="#usage">Usage: Deploy Ubuntu Virtual Machine </a> later.
+See below on steps to create an archive file:*
+     ```sh
+     mkdir kernel

+     cp *.deb kernel/

+     tar -czvf kernel.tgz kernel/
+     ```

 ### Installation

 1. Clone the repo